Dhruv2012/Drone-based-building-assessment/README.md

 # Drone-based-building-assessment
 ### Project - "Identification of salient structural elements from buildings using UAVs"
 The project aims to extract information such as planShape/Area, Storey and window count, their height and so on of the buildings from the camera feed through drone.
 It is a part of IHub - Mobility Research at IIIT Hyderabad.
+More details regarding current work and progress can be found at [uvrsabi.github.io](https://uvrsabi.github.io)

 #### Objectives of Pilot Study:
 To identify salient structural elements in buildings from RGB images captured using a UAV.